-Intermediary Funds - Intermediary funds is related to a grant received from a donor established for the benefit of Teenforce, a not-for-profit organization that assist youth with job training and placement.
+Intermediary Funds - Intermediary funds is related to a grant received from a donor, established for the benefit of Teenforce, a not-for-profit organization that assists youth with job training and placement.
 Goodwill acts as an agent or intermediary for the funds and has little or no discretion in determining the use of such funds.
 Goodwill classifies the funds as a liability until the funds are disbursed to Teenforce.
 Goodwill maintains legal ownership of intermediary funds and as such continues to report the funds as assets of Goodwill.
 Goodwill receives an administration fee of 5% of the receipts administered.
-The balance in intermediary funds payable as of December 31, 2014 was \$85,959.
+The balance in intermediary funds payable as of December 31, 2015 and 2014 was \$91,500 and \$85,959, respectively.

-Accrued Vacation - Accrued vacation represents vacation earned, but not taken as of December 31, 2014 and 2013, and is included in "Accrued payroll and benefits" in the statements of financial position.
-The accrued vacation balance as of December 31, 2014 and 2013 was \$416,531 and \$386,176, respectively.
+Accrued Vacation - Accrued vacation represents vacation earned, but not taken as of December 31, 2015 and 2014, and is included in "Accrued payroll and benefits" in the statements of financial position.
+The accrued vacation balance as of December 31, 2015 and 2014 was \$510,411 and \$416,531, respectively.

-Deferred Rent - As of December 31, 2014, twelve retail stores and one attended donation station are leased under operating leases expiring on various dates through 2026.
+Deferred Rent - As of December 31, 2015, twelve retail stores and one attended donation station are leased under operating leases expiring on various dates through 2026.
 These operating leases generally have fluctuating payments over the life of the lease.
 Accordingly, Goodwill has recorded the lease expense on a straight-line basis and has recorded the excess of the straight-line expense over the amount paid as deferred rent.

 Defined Benefit Pension Plan - The Organization accounts for its defined benefit pension plan in accordance with ASC 715-10.
 ASC 715-10 requires an employer to recognize the funded status of the benefit plan, measured as the difference between plan assets at fair value and the projected benefit obligation, in the statements of financial position.
 ASC 715-10 also requires the immediate recognition of the unrecognized actuarial gains and losses.

-The Organization froze the defined benefit pension plan as of March 31, 2009 (see Note J).
+The Organization froze the defined benefit pension plan as of March 31, 2009 (see Note I).